Genetically modified food: Testing

+Some medical organizations, including the British Medical Association, advocate greater caution in the regulation of GMOs based on the precautionary principle.
+This principle recommends that, in the face of potential risks or significant scientific uncertainty, preventive measures should be taken or the proposed action should be suspended or re-evaluated, rather than waiting for conclusive proof of harm.
+In its strict formulation, the principle can only be relaxed when robust evidence has been obtained showing that no harm will result.
+The precautionary principle was incorporated into the Cartagena Protocol on Biosafety, developed under the Convention on Biological Diversity.

+In 1997, the European Union established a novel food evaluation procedure under which, once the producer has confirmed substantial equivalence with an existing food, government notification—accompanied by supporting scientific evidence—is the only requirement for commercial release.
+However, foods containing genetically modified organisms are excluded from this simplified process and require mandatory authorization.
+In the EU, the precautionary principle is applied, as the potential risks of GMOs are not yet fully known.
+Therefore, a rigorous demonstration of safety is required prior to approval, along with prior authorization for commercialization and environmental monitoring after the product enters the market.

 Regulation

 Government regulation of GMO development and release varies widely between countries.
 Marked differences separate GMO regulation in the U.S. and GMO regulation in the European Union.
 Regulation also varies depending on the intended product's use.
 For example, a crop not intended for food use is generally not reviewed by authorities responsible for food safety.
 European and EU regulation has been far more restrictive than anywhere else in the world: In 2013 only 1 cultivar of maize/corn and 1 cultivar of potato were approved, and eight EU member states did not allow even those.